AltCampus/flexbox/README.md

 ## 1. What is flexbox?

-Flexbox provides us a more efficient way to lay out elements.
+Flexbox provides us a more efficient way to layout elements.
 It gives us the ability to align the items and distribute space among the items in a container - even though the size of the elements are unknown or dynamic.
 With the flexbox we get the power of flexibility(as the word flex says) in order fill the available space.
 So that elements can easily accommodate according to the size of screens.
 In a flexbox container, item expands to fill the free space as well as shrinks to prevent overflow.

 ## 2. How does the flexbox model work?